brownplt/B2T2/TableAPI.md

 ### Description

-Return a tuple representing the dimensionality of the `Table`. [cite pandas]
+Return a tuple representing the dimensionality of the `Table`.

 ```lua
 > shape(students)